 Interesting question.
 Shouldn’t a product manager for software be able to code?
 What about a product manager for hydraulic actuators?
-Do they need to be a mechanical engineer?
-Shouldn’t a product manager for electronic devices know electrical engineering?
-While this might be counter intuitive, the answer is, “no.” Not really.
+Surely, they need must a mechanical engineering background, right?
+And shouldn’t a product manager for electronic devices know electrical engineering?
+While this might be counter intuitive, the answer is “no.” Not really.

 Truthfully, a good product manager will be effective regardless of their engineering chops.
 And in fact, keeping a distance from any particular technology actually helps to reduce biases as to what products should be developed.
 Typically, electrical engineers envision electrical solutions.
 Software developers envision software solutions, etc. Technical experts can overcome these biases, but there is a certain advantage to being tech agnostic.

 Strategic product manager activities are both important and non-urgent.
 Moreover, consider other important/non-urgent activities that people do.
 Brushing their teeth.
 Getting the required vaccines.
 Maintaining their cars.
 If a person does not brush their teeth one morning, the teeth will not all rot out that evening.
 Without a tetanus vaccine, you will not develop lockjaw within a week.
 If you neglect to change the oil in you car, it will continue to run.
 For a while.

 What are some of these important and non-urgent product management tasks?
 Interviewing customers.
 Conducting quantitative market research.
 Studying the competition.
 Participating in brainstorming sessions.
 Analyzing customer data.
 If these do not get done in a particular week, market share doesn’t evaporate immediately.
 Obviously, the business will continue to operate profitably.
 For a while.